 - Cole K.

-Overall, Ryse Blackout didn't make our list of top pre-workout supplements.
+Overall, Ryse Blackout didn't make our list of effective pre-workout supplements.
 Considering the price, the high dose of stimulants and lack of power boost just didn't convince us.

 About The Author